oslabs-beta/starfleet/README.md

 starfleet deploy --docker
 ```

-A 'Dockerfile' and 'docker-compose-starfleet.yml' will be created in your current working directory and then used right after to start docker.
+A 'Dockerfile' and 'docker-compose-starfleet.yml' will be created in your current working directory and then used immediately to start docker.
 To terminate the created
 docker container, just run:

 ```